AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/DiabloMenuScreen.png)
 _Figure 3 - Diablo v1.00 main menu version_

 The version shown on the main menu is also embedded in the application.
-As described in [[#Inconsistent Main Menu Version]], _Diablo_ 1.00 would have displayed a title screen with a copyright date of 1996, indicating a version difference between the title screen and the main menu screen.
+As described in [[#Inconsistent Main Menu Version|Inconsistent Main Menu Version]], _Diablo_ 1.00 would have displayed a title screen with a copyright date of 1996, indicating a version difference between the title screen and the main menu screen.
 This is the first visual indication that additional video segments, or splices, were used.

 ## Inconsistent Character Menu Music
 The character menu version is inconsistent with the main menu screen.
 At 0:13, the _Diablo_ character select screen appears: